rich-iannone/talk-box/README.md

 If you encounter a bug, have usage questions, or want to share ideas to make this package better, please feel free to [open an issue](https://github.com/rich-iannone/talk-box/issues).

-## Code of Conduct

-Please note that the Talk Box project is released with a [contributor code of conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).
-By participating in this project you agree to abide by its terms.

 ## Roadmap

 Talk Box is actively evolving to become a comprehensive prompt engineering and LLM deployment framework.
 Here are the major features and enhancements planned for future releases: